ansible-collections/community.mongodb/README.md

 Any contribution is welcome and we only ask contributors to:
 * Provide *at least* integration tests for any contribution.
 * Create an issue for any significant contribution that would change a large portion of the codebase.
+* Unless there's a very good reason for it, i.e. it's a bug, we aim not to change default behaviour.

 ## Stargazers over time